 Dog’s just want to please you.
-Making you happy and getting rewards are 2 of the very top things on their priority list. how to teach dog to roll over Knowing this basic concept, let’s use this to learn how to teach a dog to fetch.
+Making you happy and getting rewards are 2 of the very top things on their priority list.
+Copper kettle Knowing this basic concept, let’s use this to learn how to teach a dog to fetch.

 Step1.
 It’s important to make sure your dog’s head is in the game. if you’re the only one who’s interested in the game of fetch, then what’s the point of trying to do any learning.
 It’s like trying to teach a sleeping child to read.
 Why waste the time?

 Anyways, try waving the ball around a few feet away from your dogs face.
 You should get an immediate reaction of affirmation if your dog really wants to play with the ball.